 My husband is a frequent traveller and my children are all so used to it.
 In fact, through him, they got to know different continents, countries and cities.
 As we are based in Singapore, countries such as Brazil and Peru which he visited sound really exotic to us.
 Since they are curious about his travelling, we took the opportunity to reinforce their geographical knowledge using puzzles, books and toys.

 It was easy to engage the children with toys and puzzles.
 As for books, we ran in circles for a while.
-I finally found the reason to their disinterest – the typical non-fiction books embedded with photos and facts were too boring for them, regardless how easy the readings were.
+I finally found the reason for their disinterest – the typical nonfiction books embedded with photos and facts were too boring for them, regardless how easy the readings were.
 All children are different, mine happen to love illustrations more than photos.

 Books that engaged my children

 Ready to Read – Living in South Africa, Living in Mexico (suitable for age 5 to 8)

 We previously borrowed non-fiction books on countries, many fruitless attempts to get them interested.
 During my most recent visit to the library, in the very same section, I found 2 cute-looking books on South Africa and Mexico and thought I should give it another try.
 They totally loved it.
 The books are narrated by children growing up in their home country.
 Supported by adorable illustrations, the books cover the particular country’s history, geography, culture and daily lives in a simple and captivating manner.
 There are also books on other countries such as India, China, Italy and Brazil.
 I am going to order the books online soon.

 Richard Scarry’s Busy Busy World (suitable for age 4 to 8)